Own a clinic? Get premium visibility.

 Allergy testing helps determine exactly what you are allergic to.
 This is important for accurate diagnosis and effective treatment.
 Skin testing identifies allergen-specific IgE antibodies that react with the allergens.

-How to Prepare for a Skin Prick Allergy Test?
+How to Prepare for a Skin Prick Test

 • Do not use steroid creams or ointments on the arms or back for 1 week before the test as this may suppress a reaction.